 The EPOS IP project is a 4-year project to implement an operational and sustainable platform of Earth science services.

-Within the EPOS IP project, Eucentre is developing the Earthquake Risk Service as part of the European Facilities for Earthquake Hazard and Risk (EFEHR), which is one of the three service domains in the Seismology Thematic Core Service (TCS) of EPOS.
+Within the EPOS IP project, Eucentre is developing the European Seismic Risk Service as part of the European Facilities for Earthquake Hazard and Risk (EFEHR), which is one of the three service domains in the Seismology Thematic Core Service (TCS) of EPOS.

 The two others are ORFEUS (waveform services) and CSEM-EMSC (seismological products services).
 EFEHR is a non-profit network of organisations and community resources aimed at advancing earthquake hazard and risk assessment in the European-Mediterranean area.

-The main activity of the European Earthquake Risk Service involves the collection and maintenance of Europe-wide exposure and vulnerability datasets for buildings and components of critical infrastructure.
+The main activity of the European Seismic Risk Service involves the collection and maintenance of Europe-wide exposure and vulnerability datasets for buildings and components of critical infrastructure.

 Tools and software for the development of risk models are also included in this service.